 Dr. Martin Quinn, CMO, CroíValve, said: “The CroíValve technology will revolutionise the treatment of patients with severe tricuspid incompetence.
 It is extremely easy and safe to use and can be implanted without the need for general anaesthesia.”

 The funding round was led by 48 angel investors from HBAN, the all-island organisation responsible for the promotion of business angel investment, and an initiative of Enterprise Ireland, InterTradeIreland and Invest Northern Ireland.
 It is the largest ever number of HBAN members to contribute to one funding round and together they invested €1.5M in the company.

 Bernard Collins, CroíValve Chairman and HBAN MedTech Syndicate member, said: “As angel investors, we are not just providing capital to CroíValve, but also knowledge of, and contacts within, the medtech sector.
 This will help to open doors for CroíValve and enable the company to scale and commercialise its device.
 As chairman and an investor, I am extremely excited to be involved in this game-changing company dedicated to transforming the way tricuspid regurgitation is treated.”

 “On behalf of Atlantic Bridge, I am pleased to welcome Trinity spin-out CroiValve to the University Bridge Fund portfolio and am also delighted to join the Board of the Company.
-We believe the CroiValve team has developed a truly novel device that represents a disruptive approach to the treatment of tricuspid valve regurgitation and is an excellent example of the commercialisation of ground breaking Irish research ”, said Helen Ryan, Senior Advisor at Atlantic Bridge.
+We believe the CroiValve team has developed a truly novel device that represents a disruptive approach to the treatment of tricuspid valve regurgitation and is an excellent example of the commercialisation of ground-breaking Irish research.” said Helen Ryan, Senior Advisor, Atlantic Bridge.